nodeschool/madrid/firstgathering.md

 ## Preparation

-In preparation for the Meetup I requested volunteers to perform as mentors for NodeSchool Madrid.
+In preparation for the gathering I requested volunteers to be mentors.
 The response was fantastic: there were no less than 12 volunteers, of which 10 went to the first gathering.

-I tried to spread the word around as much as possible, both online and offline:
+For students, I tried to spread the word around as much as possible, both online and offline:
 Twitter, student associations, companies, other meetups.
-I could not have done it without the help of the mentors and other colleagues, and we were quite successful: at some point 250 people had signed up at Meetup.com, although the numbers went down to 216 at the moment of the gathering.
+Mentors and other colleagues also helped a lot, and altogether we were quite successful: at some point 250 people had signed up at Meetup.com, although the numbers went down to 216 at the moment of the gathering.